-Daniel J. Gunsett, Mark A. Emkes, Judith D. Hook, and Patrick J. Norton served as members of the Company's Compensation Committee for the 2008 fiscal year.
-During the 2008 fiscal year, the Company retained the law firm of Baker & Hostetler LLP to perform certain legal services on its behalf, and it anticipates retaining such firm in 2009.
+Daniel J. Gunsett, Mark A. Emkes, Judith D. Hook, and Patrick J. Norton served as members of the Company's Compensation Committee for the 2009 fiscal year.
+During the 2009 fiscal year, the Company retained the law firm of Baker & Hostetler LLP to perform certain legal services on its behalf, and it anticipates retaining such firm in the 2010 fiscal year.
 Mr. Gunsett is a partner of Baker & Hostetler LLP.

-No executive officer of the Company served during the 2008 fiscal year as a member of a compensation committee or as a director of any entity of which any of the Company's directors served as an executive officer.
+No executive officer of the Company served during the 2009 fiscal year as a member of a compensation committee or as a director of any entity of which any of the Company's directors served as an executive officer.